Epistimio/orion/docs/src/tutorials/huggingface.rst

 Imports
 ^^^^^^^
-You will now need to import thes modules.
+You will now need to import these modules.

 .. literalinclude:: /../../examples/huggingface/main.py
   :language: python